 Parameters for the Best Travel Laptop?

-There are a wide range of laptops that can handle those basic functions, but the real strength or weakness of any travel laptop boils down to:
+There is a wide range of laptops that can handle those basic functions, but the real strength or weakness of any travel laptop boils down to:

 – Portability, which encompasses both size and more importantly weight.
 This becomes especially important if you are backpacking or stashing it in your carry-on.
 Primarily I was looking for a 13” laptop, which offers a good size keyboard and lots of portability.
 15” is too big, and something like a 10 or 11” is too small.